Check out the Latest Articles:

 Make the Best of Life!

+This article is all about making the best of life and especially about the fine art of making the most out of any situation you find yourself in.
 There are so many human beings living on this planet, it never ceases to amaze me.
 I think humanity has exceeded the seven billion mark in 2011, which means there are seven billion individuals, from all kinds of different cultural backgrounds with very diverse professions, biographies, wishes, dreams but also burdens and privileges, living on earth right now.
 And yet, there are some who somehow seem to manage to make the most out of their lives, no matter the situation they find themselves in.
 I’m talking about the people who never cease to stand up again, no matter what life throws at them.
+On the other hand, there are vast amounts of people, who are not happy with their life at all.

-On the other hand, there are vast amounts of people, who are not happy with their live at all.
 Some are even deeply depressed about it, despite the fact that they have everything they ever needed in order to be happy in life.
 I’m not necessarily talking about the possession of huge amounts of money or having a lot of fancy tangibles (i.e. sports cars, mansions and jewelry); I’m talking about the basic foundations of a happy life: Health, Freedom and a Clear Mind.
-So, how does the aforementioned category of people manage to live their live to the fullest, even if they are (in many cases) by far less gifted than many others, or even lack one of the three foundations to a happy life?
+So, how does the aforementioned category of people manage to live their life to the fullest, even if they are (in many cases) by far less gifted than many others, or even lack one of the three foundations of a happy life?

 My quick summary on how to make the best of life: